John-Auerbach/tempest-24.04.2/README.md

 ```
 This creates plots showing altitude vs time and atmospheric drag effects.

-## Configuration

-The simulation has been modified to use up-to-date NRLMSIS atmospheric data when `USE_NRLMSIS = Yes` is set in the parameter file.

 ## Output

 The simulation outputs orbital data including: